Credit 101: The Ultimate Guide to Credit in 2024

 Soft vs. Hard Hits On Your Credit Report

 A “hard hit” or “hard pull” on your credit directly impacts your credit score.
-This is why we mentioned earlier that it is best practice not to apply for several lines of credit in a short time period.
+This is why we mentioned earlier that it is best practice to not apply for several lines of credit in a short time period.
 The more you apply, the more hard pulls and the lower your score falls.

-There is no algorithm or industry standard that can be explained to pinpoint the number of credit score points you’ll lose, but expect the range to be around 10-40.
+There is no algorithm or industry standard that can be explained to pinpoint the amount of credit score points you'll lose but expect the range to be around 10-40.
 Obviously, hard pulls are damaging, so use them sparingly by not applying for many lines of credit.
 Hard pulls affect “big ticket” financial decisions: a mortgage, a car loan, credit cards, and even private student loans (outside of those issued by the Federal Government) are driven by your credit score.

 Employment

-In today’s economy, we all understand that getting a job is increasingly difficult.
-Ever since the economic crash of 2008, businesses and corporations have enjoyed an extended “buyers market” regarding employment.
+In today's economy, we all understand that getting a job is increasingly difficult.
+Ever since the economic crash of 2008, businesses and corporations are enjoying an extended “buyers market” regarding employment.
 This is further exacerbated by the arrival of the COVID-19 pandemic.
 So, each part of your employment viability is under a microscope.
 This is why employers (usually financial institutions) may soft pull your credit to see how well you manage your money.

 How To Rebuild Your Credit